-Elderly and Computers
+Old People and Computers

 While I do a lot of commercial work and that is my main source of income, I do enjoy doing residential work as well.
 There's just not enough I.T. people that accept residential work so folks often have nowhere to turn.
 I enjoy helping people get the most from their technology, be that computers, phones, TVs, whatever.

 A fair number of my residential clients are older folks who didn't grow up with or use computers in their earlier years.
-And sadly, I've witnessed the cognitive decline of some of my more elderly clients, people for whom I've worked for many years.
+And sadly, I've witnessed the cognitive decline of some of my older clients, people for whom I've worked for many years.
 They were competent enough years ago when our working relationship began, but I've witnessed declines as the years passed.

 We as a first-world society are in an interesting and fairly new place right now with respect to computing devices, the critical importance they serve in life today, and the unfettered inbound and outbound access they facilitate.
 Never before was such a strange, unintuitive, and utterly inscrutable device in pretty much every home and also had the power to materially affect ones well-being.